Editorial: Cheers and Jeers

 Still, we ought to do what we have to to make sure it stays that way.

-Cheers … to the Safer Foundation and the United Way of Central Iowa, which partnered on a program that gave people an idea what it is like for a person coming out of prison to try to have to re-enter society.
-As Linda Cook wrote this week, participants were given an identity than asked to quickly put together all the basic necessities — work, transportation, food, etc. Some found it pretty challenging.
+Cheers … to the Safer Foundation and the United Way of Central Iowa, which partnered on a program that gave people an idea what it is like for a person coming out of prison to re-enter society.
+As Linda Cook wrote this week, participants were given an identity, then asked to quickly put together all the basic necessities — work, transportation, food, etc. Some found it pretty challenging.
 Which is exactly the point.
 We applaud the organizers of the exercise, and we hope they are successful in spreading the word far and wide.